tfriesen/free-cloud-vpn/README.md

 ## Details

-Automatically sets up a free-tier VM in Google Cloud.
-This VM has 2 vCPU cores and 1 GB of RAM.
-It supports the following methods of connecting and/or tunnelling:
+Automatically sets up a free-tier VM in Google Cloud and Oracle Cloud.
+This GCP VM has 2 vCPU cores and 1 GB of RAM.
+This Oracle VM has 4 vCPU cores and a whopping 24GB of RAM!

+Each supports the following methods of connecting and/or tunnelling:

 1. SSH on port TCP/22 and any others you want!
 2. HTTPS proxy on TCP/443.
 Specify a cert or generate a self-signed one.
 (Letsencrypt support coming, probably!)